RetiredWizard/PyDOS/README.md

 original **code.py**/**main.py** files and causes a second soft reboot returning control to PyDOS.

+**virtrepl.py** - Launches a python REPL that can be run from PyDOS.
+Type "exit" to close and return to PyDOS.

 **edlin.py [[path]filename]** - line editor inspired by DOS edlin.
 Intial program structure of line editor by Joesph Long
     https://github.com/j-osephlong/Python-Text-Editor

 **edit.py [[path]filename]** - shell to load full screen editor from https://github.com/robert-hh/Micropython-Editor

+**bounce.py** - Terminal User Interface demo of a bouncing ball.
+Modified version of bounce by [DuckyPolice](https://github.com/DuckyPolice)

 **xcopy.py[/S][/Y][/V] [path]filename [path][filename]** - a more robust version of the copy command
 - /S Copies specified files from directories and subdirectories, except for empty ones